nerdvana-ro/ataxx-tools/viewer-specs.md

 * `players` contains the names of the red player and blue player, in this order.
 * `time_per_game` contains the initial clock times in milliseconds (180000 milliseconds = 3 minutes per player per game in this example).
 * `scores` contains the final score of the match.
-This can only be `[1, 0]` if Red wins or `[0, 1]` if Blue wins.
+This can only be `[1, 0]` if Red wins, `[0, 1]` if Blue wins or `[0.5, 0.5]` in case of a draw by the fifty-move rule.
 * `pieces` contains the final piece count of Red and Blue, in this order.
 Their sum will be 49 if the game ended normally.
 If either agent was disqualified, the piece counts will be 25-0 or 0-25.
+If the game was adjudicated as a draw, the score will be 24-24.
 * `turns` contains the turns that completed successfully.
 For each turn,
   * `move` is the move that the agent made.
   * `kibitzes` is an array of the lines that the agent kibitzed, possibly empty.
 In this example, Andromeda kibitzes some statistics about its alpha-beta algorithm.
 Stable does not kibitz.
   * `time` is the time the agent took for the move, in milliseconds
 * Finally, `error` is empty if the game completed normally.
 If not empty, it represents the arbiter's message about the final turn (which is NOT included in `turns` above, because the agent did not succeed in making a move).
 Typically the arbiter will note what went wrong -- incorrect move, timeout, crash etc. See the remaining JSON files for examples.
+This message can also indicate that the game ended in a draw.

 The directory also includes a subdirectory matching the JSON file's name, for example [inputs-001-andromeda-stable/](https://nerdvana.ro/ataxx-viewer/games/inputs-001-andromeda-stable/).
 You don't need to worry about this.
 It stores all the inputs given to the agents, in case the programmers want to use them to debug their agents' behavior.